JacksonBates/poetryBot/README.md

 ## Fill corpus of example text

-This project comes with a copy of Marx and Engles' _Communist Manifesto_ as its example corpus.
+This project comes with a copy of Marx and Engles' _Communist Manifesto_ and the King James Version of Ecclesiastes.

 Lots of good sources are available from [Project Gutenberg](https://www.gutenberg.org/).

-Save the text file as `corpus.txt`
+Save your own in the `works` directory.

 ## Test Markov chain

-You determine the length of the poem by passing a number as an argument when running from the command line.
+You determine the source and length of the poem by passing arguments when running from the command line.

-`python poem.py 5` to see an example poem.
+`python poem.py manifesto.txt 5` to see an example poem.

 ## Caveat Emptor

 It doesn't write particularly good poems:

 ```
-> python poem.py 12
+> python poem.py manifesto.txt 12
 ```
 <pre>
 Precisely so; that is required of him,